 If you want to measure the distance from one point on the Earth to another, you should use the great-circle or orthodromic distance formula.
 We even have two calculators for this: the one which uses haversine formula, and the another one, which uses Vincenty formula.

 However, what if you want to know the distance between two points on the Earth through the Earth, not across the surface?
-As it turns out, the problem is relatively simple, except for couple of gotchas.
-The calculator below finds the distance between two points through the Earth, and the derivation of formula with all gotchas can be found below the calculator.
+As it turns out, the problem is relatively simple, except for a couple of gotchas.
+The calculator below finds the distance between two points through the Earth, and the derivation of the formula with all gotchas can be found below the calculator.

 Distance through the Earth

 Ok, we have two points on the Earth's surface, defined by their latitude and longitude, and we want to know the distance between them going "through" the Earth instead of around it.
 Technically, we have spherical coordinates of each point in three-dimensional space because we know the Earth's radius, inclination angle (latitude), and azimuth angle (longitude).
 If we convert these to cartesian coordinates, with x, y, z in three-dimensional space, we can easily find the distance using the well-known Euclidean distance formula:

 So, let's define our Cartesian coordinate system.
 Origin will be the center of the Earth.
 The x-axis will point to zero meridian intersection with the equator plane.
 The y-axis will point to 90 degrees west meridian intersection with equator plane z-axis will point to the North.

 Cartesian coordinates can be obtained from spherical coordinates using the following relations: